bunkahle/Transcrypt-Examples/README.md

 # Transcrypt-Examples
 Examples for transcrypt

-You need to have Python 3.6 or 3.7 installed.
+You need to have Python 3 installed.

 Install Transcrypt with pip install transcrypt==3.6